 To this day cricket is still being played at Farningham but unlike 1857 not all members live and work in Farningham.
 At present we run two league teams on a Saturday and one on a Sunday.
 There is a much bigger and substantially improved club house, which includes a bar, patio and play area for children.

-Since 2009 FCC has been establishing a Junior section, to date we have a some 80 to 90 children training on Thursday evenings.
+Since 2009 FCC has been establishing a Junior section, to date we have had some 80 to 90 children training on Thursday evenings.
 We have recently obtained ECB Clubmark accreditation and this puts us in line with the top clubs around the country.
 This is an accreditation from the ECB in respect of children’s development, safeguarding and wellbeing.

 Such has been the success and growth of the Junior section that training will now take place on Monday and Thursday evenings to maintain a good coach to player ratio.
 We have competitive cricket for Under 15's, Under 13's and two Under 11 sides and mini cricket festivals for Under 9's.